hydexon/OpenThreads/README.md

 be non-intrusive (i.e. only optional additions), you are probably better off using the 3.3.6 release rather than the master branch.*

+**Christopher's modifications fork:**: I've implemented standalone atomic functions, rather to use the `Atomic` class, an SpinLock class implementation, and simplfied Condition class called `ConditionEx`, please note those are implemented for Win32 and Posix, Qt and sproc are **NOT** implemented and probably will never implemented since my needs targets modern operating system (i.e not IRIX) with the lowest bloat possible (i.e not Qt 5), ThreadPool remains untouched.

 This library is intended to provide a minimal & complete Object-Oriented (OO) thread interface for C++ programmers.
 It is loosely modeled on the Java thread API, and the POSIX Threads standards.
 The architecture of the library is